vsc-eco/docs/docs/tutorials/first-contract.md

 ### Hive account

-A Hive account is required to inject the contract into the VSC network, if you dont have one already please visit [signup.hive.io](https://signup.hive.io).
+A Hive account is required to deploy the contract to the VSC network, if you dont have one already please visit [signup.hive.io](https://signup.hive.io).

 ### Environment setup